2024 Website-Headers-OCT242

 Cancer Hope Network

-Provide free one-on-one confidential support to all people (patients, family or friends) impacted by cancer, along the entire continuum from diagnosis through survivorship.
-They provide support by training volunteers who faced similar experiences who are matched to those needing our services.
-Through this process they instill hope and make a positive difference in the lives […]
+Free one-on-one confidential support to all people impacted by cancer, from diagnosis through survivorship.
+They provide support via volunteers who faced similar experiences who are matched to those needing services.
+The process instills hope and makes a positive difference in the lives of people touched by cancer.

 Northeast Michigan Community Service Agency

-NEMCSA brings together federal and state grant funds as well as dollars from local private and public sources.
-These resources are then directed into programs which aid the poor and otherwise disadvantaged throughout the age spectrum, from pre-schoolers to the elderly of northeast Michigan.
-The funds include targeted dollars aimed at very specific problems as […]
+NEMCSA resources are directed to programs that aid the poor and otherwise disadvantaged throughout the age spectrum, from pre-schoolers to the elderly of northeast Michigan.
+The funds include targeted resources aimed at very specific problems as well as resources that are more flexible in nature.

 LIVESTRONG Foundation